ESMValGroup/ESMValTool_Tutorial/_episodes/first_example_recipe.md

 {: .challenge}

-> ## Common issues & tips
+## Common issues & tips

->
-> ### Esmvaltool not found
+### Esmvaltool not found
-> Can you run the command “esmvaltool -h”.
+Can you run the command “esmvaltool -h”.
 If no, then it’s possible that the conda environment isn’t activated.
 Please return to the installation section, epside [2] LINK.

->
-> ### ESMValTool can’t locate the data
+### ESMValTool can’t locate the data
-> The error message is “esmvalcore._recipe_checks.RecipeError: Missing data”
-> Which computing machine are you using?
+The error message is “esmvalcore._recipe_checks.RecipeError: Missing data” Which computing machine are you using?
 Does your user-config.yml file reflect your machine's settings?
 Is the dataset’s name in the correct order?

->
->
-> ### Diagnostic path problems
+### Diagnostic path problems
-> The directory path to your diagnostics code is set relative to the esmvaltool/diag_scripts subdirectory.
+The directory path to your diagnostics code is set relative to the esmvaltool/diag_scripts subdirectory.
 Is the code placed in this subdirectory?
 Is it spelled correctly?

->
->
-> ### FX files not found.
+### FX files not found.

->
->
-> ### The preprocessor works but the diagnostic fails:
+### The preprocessor works but the diagnostic fails:
-> If your preprocessor works fine but your diagnostic script fails, congratulations!
+If your preprocessor works fine but your diagnostic script fails, congratulations!
 A failed diagnostic means that you won’t need to re-run the preprocessor.
 In your “run/main_log.txt” run output, you should see a line that reads: “To re-run this diagnostic script, run:”, followed by a line with a command that will allow you to re-run your diagnostic script only.
 Append this line with the “-i” option after the python script you call to re-run your diagnostic.

->
->
-> ### Your recipe’s name/project/reference isn’t recognised by ESMValTool.
+### Your recipe’s name/project/reference isn’t recognised by ESMValTool.
-> Error message is “ValueError: Tag 'NAME' does not exist in section 'authors' of path/esmvaltool/config-references.yml”
-> Most likely, you added your own name to the recipe in the description section, but didn’t add it to the esmvaltool/config-references.yml file, where the names are linked to an email address, institute, and ORCID Identity.
+Error message is “ValueError: Tag 'NAME' does not exist in section 'authors' of path/esmvaltool/config-references.yml” Most likely, you added your own name to the recipe in the description section, but didn’t add it to the esmvaltool/config-references.yml file, where the names are linked to an email address, institute, and ORCID Identity.
->
-{: .callout}